 There is considerable variation in the length of the second filamentous dorsal spine.
 In most Australian material the spine is typically short, rarely reaching beyond the middle of the second dorsal fin when adpressed.
 In specimens from the Philippines, the spine often reaches beyond the end of the second dorsal fin.

 Pectoral ray counts show significant variation between samples.
 Samples from Fiji average higher pectoral ray counts (19.0) than other localities.
 Analysis of Variance on samples of >20 specimens indicate that the samples are not from a single population (p <0.05).
 Samples from the Great Barrier Reef show little variation, with means between 18.4 and 18.6.

 Trimma: from Greek, trimma, -atos = something crushed.

 benjamini: named for Peter Benjamin of Benjamin Film Laboratory, Toronto who has generously provided free 35 mm colour film and processing for my field work over the material examined.

 Original description: Trimma benjamini Winterbottom, 1996 - Type locality: Siquijor Island, Tonga Point, 9°12'17"N, 123°27'14"E, Philippines.

-Indo-West Pacific: east Indian region to Tonga and Samoa, north to Philippines, south to Australia, Lord Howe Island, New Caledonia, Fiji, Solomon Island and Vanuatu.
+Indo-West Pacific: east Indian region, Vietnam to Tonga and Samoa, north to Philippines, south to Australia, Lord Howe Island, New Caledonia, Fiji, Solomon Island and Vanuatu.